Email Marketing Best Practices: 11 Tips for 2022

 How?
 They automatically keep track of subscriber preference and adjust the send-time for each subscriber.

 Pretty incredible, right?
-If you're looking for an example, GetResponse Perfect Timing is a good place to look.
+If you're looking for an example, GetResponse Perfect Timing is a good place to start.

 3. Personalization Is Key

-It's a long subject but for the purposes of this blog post, let's just say that personalization is the practice of making the emails you send to your subscribers seem as if they've been written exclusively to them.
+It's a vast subject, but for the purposes of this blog post, let's just say that personalization is the practice of making the emails you send to your subscribers seem as if they've been written exclusively to them.

 Ways To Personalize Your Email List